 It has never been easier to respond on your own, whether online, over the phone or by mail—all without having to meet a census taker.

-The Census begins March 12th and will run through Aug.
-14, 2020.
-Census Day is April 1, 2020.
-Your answers to census questions should reflect your household information on that day.
+The 2020 Census began on March 12th and will run through October 31, 2020.
+April 1st was Census Day, which is the date the United States government has selected to count the population.
+Your answers to census questions should reflect what your household looked on that day.

 How do I complete the Census?